Vatican Chimney Installed Ahead Of Papal Conclave

 If no candidate has enough votes during the first morning vote, the cardinals will proceed to a second vote, and only after that point will the ballots be burned.

-If no pope is elected, the smoke that comes out of the chimney is black.
+If no pope is elected, the smoke emitted by the chimney is black.

-The ancient signalling system -- still the only way the public learns whether a pope has been elected -- used to involve mixing wet straw with the ballots to produce white smoke, and tarry pitch to create black smoke.
+The ancient signalling system - which still remains the only way the public learns whether a pope has been elected - used to involve mixing wet straw with the ballots to produce white smoke, and tarry pitch to create black smoke.

-At the last conclave, in 2013, the Vatican said it used a mixture of potassium perchlorate, anthracene and sulphur to produce black smoke and potassium chlorate, lactose and rosin for white.
+At the last conclave, in 2013, the Vatican said it used a mixture of potassium perchlorate, anthracene and sulfur to produce black smoke, and potassium chlorate, lactose and rosin for white.

 Details for the procedure of next week's conclave have not yet been confirmed.